bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 from cflib.crazyflie.syncCrazyflie import SyncCrazyflie
 ```

-* The cflib.crtp module is for scanning for crazyflies instances.
+* The cflib.crtp module is for scanning for Crazyflies instances.
 * The Crazyflie class is used to easily connect/send/receive data
 from a Crazyflie.
 * The synCrazyflie class is a wrapper around the "normal" Crazyflie